 “A lot of dog owners think their dogs are fully house-trained, but they are not quite,” Weiss says.

 As such, if you come home to find that your dog has peed in the house, she recommends that you ignore it and go back to enacting some basic house-training protocol.
-For instance, you can confine your dog to a small area in your house or use a crate to retrain him, she says.
+For instance, she says you can confine your dog to a small area in your house or use a crate to retrain them.